punund/nodeb/README.md

 ### What's included

+The package will be installed in `/opt`.

-Files for upstart, monit, ogrotate, and optionally nginx are created.
+Files for upstart, monit, logrotate, and optionally nginx are created.
 If node_modules was absent, `npm install` will be run on target system.

+If `-s` option is given, nginx configuration for https reverse proxy server is generated.
+Study the [templates](templates), or customize them using `-t`.

 ### References